goodingr/sports/docs/product_requirements.md

 - Maintains JSON lists of leagues for ingestion/training/prediction.
 - Executes ingestion steps (ESPN, Killersports, Odds API, Understat, football-data).
 - Retrains models only when datasets updated to avoid redundant compute.
-- Always runs predictions for NCAA & NHL even if not retrained that cycle.
 - Handles errors gracefully, logging warnings but allowing pipeline to continue.

 ### 4.3 Data Quality